trackmania-rl/tmrl/readme/tuto_library.md

 ```

 This connects to the `Server`, but does not start collecting experiences.
-If we want to start collecting experiences, we need to use the `run()` method:
+If we want to start collecting experiences, we can use the `run()` method:

 ```python
 my_worker.run(test_episode_interval=10)